ackmanx/quick-delete/NOTES.md

 # Basic Functionality

+## MVP

+* Actually delete the files

+* Provide method for user to send list of files to delete to node
+    * Display "Are you sure" in modal with yes/no buttons
+    * Success of delete causes app refresh of folder source

+## V2

 * Prompt once to select a folder to use and save the location

 * Allow user to change folder source